FIVE PRINCIPLES TO A BETTER LIFE:

 Are white people with African hair (wiry and bushy) protected under this hair legislation?
 The British on social media crucify them if they twist their locks.
 It’s difficult to watch.
 It goes back to the White African Albinos who are tortured as vessels and carriers of evil by Black Africans.
 It’s all mucked up I know.

 signed out 10.1.2020 7:40 PM Continued Later? maybe

 |D-T||You are the most inspirational person/writer I have ever encountered.
 Probably because you nail the truth right in the middle of it’s sorry ass with a hammer that is dead on.
 Keep on rowing my sweet daughter of God, this old-timer just can’t get enough of you.|

 A different slant on the news, a different slant on life, a different slant on the world as we once knew it, as we currently know it and as we will come to know it – that’s what Word Warrior Davies-Tight™ is all about.

 Spreading a message of hope through change around the globe.

 Self written, self-edited, self-published.

 One view matters.
 A multitude of views matter.
 If we all had the same views we’d be called robots.
 Learning comes from sharing those views unencumbered.

-Thank you for donating to the continued success of Sharon Lee Davies-Tight, artist, author, animal-free chef and activist, ARCHITECT OF 5 PRINCIPLES TO A BETTER LIFE™ & MAINSTREAM ANIMAL-FREE CUISINE™.
+Sharon Lee Davies-Tight, artist, author, animal-free chef and activist, ARCHITECT OF 5 PRINCIPLES TO A BETTER LIFE™ & MAINSTREAM ANIMAL-FREE CUISINE™.

 SHARON shares her work worldwide with no payment or conditions, so all people may have access to the totality of her work via the internet!
 Even the previously private stuff.